adobe/spectrum-web-components/packages/progress-circle/README.md

 </div>
 ```

-### Static
+### Static color

 If you display your `<sp-progress-cicle>` element over the top of other content, e.g. an image or an alternate background color, it may become appropariate to update the colors with which the circle and loading progress indicator are delivered.
-To do this, leverage the `static` attribute with the value of `white` to ensure the content of your page is being delivered accessibly.
+To do this, leverage the `static-color` attribute with the value of `white` to ensure the content of your page is being delivered accessibly.

 ```html
 <div